Last updated on February 17th, 2026 at 06:53 pm

 Heritage Hotel Santa Lucia

-Heritage Hotel Santa Lucia is a gorgeous, newly renovated boutique hotel.
-It’s a great choice, combining style, charm and elegance in the heart of the old town – I’ve visited for drinks and sunset on the fabulous terrace, and it’s easily one of my favourite places in the city!
+Heritage Hotel Santa Lucia is the best boutique hotel in Split Old Town, set on a gorgeous square combining style and elegance – I’ve visited for drinks and sunset on the rooftop terrace, and it’s easily one of my favourite places in the city!

 Golden Gate – private luxury rooms